This article looks at the Satiating Diet Plan. Included is an overview, so you know what to expect.

 Oatmeal

 Oats are rich in beta-glucan, a type of sugar that gives oatmeal its thick and gooey texture that leaves us feeling full.
-For the healthiest option, choose a variety that does not contain added sugar.
+A variety that does not contain added sugar is the healthiest option.

 -